-The standard becomes effective on or after 1 January 2021, although earlier application is permitted when applied in conjunction with IFRS 15, Revenue from Contracts with Customers, and IFRS 9, Financial Instruments: Classification and Measurement.
-IFRS 17 establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts within the scope of the standard.
-It also requires the same principles to apply to reinsurance contracts and investment contracts that include discretionary participation features.
-The aim is to ensure that entities provide relevant information in a way that accurately reflects such contracts.
-This information enables users of financial statements to evaluate the effects of contracts within the scope of IFRS 17 on an entity's financial position, financial performance and cash flows.
+The standard is effective for annual periods beginning on or after 1 January 2021 with earlier application permitted if both IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have also been applied.
+In its March 2020, IASB decided to defer the effective date of the standard to 2023.
+IFRS 17 Insurance Contracts establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts issued.
+It also requires similar principles to be applied to reinsurance contracts held and investment contracts with discretionary participation features issued.
+The objective is to ensure that entities provide relevant information in a way that faithfully represents those contracts.
+This information gives a basis for users of financial statements to assess the effect that contracts within the scope of IFRS 17 have on the financial position, financial performance and cash flows of an entity.
 The standard has not yet adopted for use in the European Union.
 Management has not yet evaluated the impact of the implementation of this standard.